metaproxy-technologies/pages/docs/_posts/2022-12-17-SoundPGMonLinux.md

 classes: wide
 ---

-Everytime I am going to try something related in Linux, struggle starts, because of my lack of knowledge.
+Everytime I am going to try something SOUND related in Linux, struggle starts, because of my lack of knowledge.
 I have wasted tons of seconds, so I will share lessons learned to you ( and myself in the future ).

 ## Check to see if recording and playing works